jupyter/tmpnb-deploy/README.md

-If using Ubuntu (as in production right now), launch an OnMetal Memory machine using Ubuntu 14.04 then roll through this:
+Single tmpnb setup is currently:

+* nginx on one server for SSL termination, has a DNS record associated
+* tmpnb on another server

+Outside of those, we use the [tmpnb-redirector](https://github.com/jupyter/tmpnb-redirector) to redirect to these new nodes.

 ## tmpnb node configuration

+Launch an OnMetal Memory machine using Ubuntu 14.04 then roll through this:

 ```
 apt-get update && apt-get install -y vim